Today’s hike began at 7 am after a warm goodbye from the old couple who run Lodge Camellia (highly recommended).

 Walking along the coast road I reached Ōki no Hama beach by 8 am and took a shortcut by walking across the gently curved beach where a bunch of surfers were out in force as usual.

 Choosing to take the scenic route along the shore, the road dips down into a small fishing village where a large group of fishermen were loading their massive nets onto a truck using a crane (with usual Japanese precision).

 When the rocky beach ran out I continued uphill into the woods via an overgrown but well-marked trail before meeting the road again.

 I came across a group of old folk playing a game of what looked like croquet on a dusty playing field.
 You’d be amazed at just how hard these octogenarians were thwacking the ball!

-4km later I discovered the bohemian Cosmic Country Cafe where owner and dog were fast asleep in the shade.
-I forwent the advertised Indian massage and continued forwards 😀
+4km later I discovered the bohemian Cosmic Country Cafe where the owner and dog were fast asleep in the shade.
+I forewent the advertised Indian massage and continued forwards 😀

 We had lunch together in a restaurant outside the temple and it was nice to catch up with a familiar face and have a chance to talk in full English sentences for a change!